 The notion of what constitutes “publishing” has been stretched in unprecedented ways by the explosion of digital technologies and forms of communication.
 With this development, the claims of authority bound up in publishing have become more contentious—and more difficult for readers to parse.
 Knowledge claims exerting power over not just the importance but the direction of scientific research, as well as over civic discourse and public policy, are based on questionable premises and set forward by actors claiming authority for their ideas.
 In this increasingly bewildering flood of information, the unique authority of scholarly publishing as a source of rigorous thinking and sound research is challenged—or undermined.
 Scholarly publishing, as a critical part of the broader mission of institutions of higher education to create and communicate knowledge, may no longer simply argue that the quality of its work is self-evident.
 It must make clear, to a population overwhelmed with information and uncertain how to sift wheat from chaff, the warrants to its claims.

 The foundation on which the authority of scholarly publishing rests is the rigorous evaluation and assessment works must go through before they are published—known as the peer review process.
-All publishers claiming to be producers of scholarship—whether they are learned societies or scholarly presses—understand that only by the consistent and rigorous implementation of a peer review process can they make such a claim.
+All publishers claiming to be producers of scholarship—whether they are learned societies or scholarly presses—understand that only by the consistent and rigorous implementation of a peer review process can they make such a claim.2 The particular way in which peer review is conducted varies from publisher to publisher, reflecting the standards of a given discipline, the publisher’s mission and purpose, and the audience in view; but the practice itself is a hallmark of the scholarly enterprise.

 Of course, peer review is a practice with application in the world of research and scholarship far beyond the relatively focused work of scholarly publishing.
 Applications for grant funding, systems for evaluating the contributions of individual scholars with a view to professional advancement and the conferral of tenure, are but two examples of other endeavors that bring to bear something recognizable as peer review.
 Our particular concern, however, is with the role of scholarly publishing as a uniquely trusted source of knowledge, and with the increasingly evident need to support the claim upon which that authority rests.